Ninth Grade

 The wide array of ninth grade elective courses affords students the opportunity to explore new subjects and career paths.
 We encourage students to carefully consider the many options available and to make the most of the opportunities NFA provides.

 Unified clay is a class where students work in partnership with peers with special needs in a cooperative learning environment to make both functional and sculptural forms using a variety of hand-building techniques and the pottery wheel.
-Students develop ideas and craftsmanship as they design and build work and learn three-dimensional design concepts. (full year – 1 credit) 9, 10, 11 & 12.
+Students develop ideas and craftsmanship as they design and build work and learn three-dimensional design concepts. (½ year – ½ credit) 9, 10, 11 & 12.

 Students explore three-dimensional design elements and principles of visual art through projects of original design using a variety of techniques and materials (including paper, clay, wire and found objects).
 Studio fee (½ year – ½ credit) 9, 10, 11 & 12.

-Students with a serious interest in the arts will explore drawing, painting and two and three- dimensional design, and a wide variety of media and techniques.
+Students who have a serious interest in the arts will explore drawing, painting and two and three- dimensional design, and a wide variety of media and techniques.
 Students will begin to develop the foundations that they will continue to build upon in the Fine Arts Program.
 No art experience required.
-Studio fee (full year – 1 credit) 9, 10 & 11.
+Studio fee (full year – 1 credit) 9th graders only.

 Students learn basic design development using com-puters and various traditional art materials.
 Students prepare for the demands of the graphic designer using Photoshop and Illustrator and develop the skills of the visual communicator as they begin to build a portfolio.
 Studio fee (½ year – ½ credit) 9, 10, 11 & 12.